FREE SHIPPING on orders of $85 or more

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Auld has been spelled Auld, Alda, Alde, Ald, Aulde, MacAuld and others.

-More information is included under the topic Early Auld Notables in all our PDF Extended History products.
+More information is included under the topic Early Auld Notables in all our PDF Extended History products and printed products wherever possible.

-Auld Settlers in the United States in the 17th Century
+Auld Settlers in United States in the 17th Century

-Auld Settlers in the United States in the 18th Century
+Auld Settlers in United States in the 18th Century

-Auld Settlers in the United States in the 19th Century
+Auld Settlers in United States in the 19th Century

-Auld Settlers in the United States in the 20th Century
+Auld Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.